Our Officers & EJS Team

 Nena P. Messina, PhD

 Nena Messina is President and CEO at EJS.
-She is a criminologist with over 20 years’ experience working in criminal justice and substance abuse research.
-Dr. Messina's areas of expertise include the association between crime, psychiatric disorders, and substance abuse, as well as the specialized treatment needs of drug-dependent women offenders.
-Throughout her career, Dr. Messina has directed multiple randomized clinical trials funded by the National Institute on Drug Abuse, the California Endowment, and the National Institute of Justice.
+She is a criminologist with over 20 years’ experience working in criminal justice and substance use research.
+Dr. Messina's areas of expertise include the association between crime, psychiatric disorders, and substance use, as well as the specialized treatment needs of justice-involved women.
+Throughout her career, Dr. Messina has directed multiple randomized clinical trials funded by the National Institute on Drug Abuse, the California Endowment, the Office of Violence Against Women, and the National Institute of Justice.

 Kira Jeter, M.P.H

-Kira Jeter serves as the Secretary for EJS.
-She has over 10 years of experience implementing and evaluating multiple addiction health services and mental health treatment programs for homeless and justice involved individuals.
-Additionally, she has provided technical assistance on a variety of topics such as data collection, evidence-based practices, project management, and building collaborative partnerships with community-based organizations.
-Ms. Jeter currently oversees the projects with GEO and Solano County Behavioral Health.
+Kira Jeter is the Secretary for EJS.
+She has over 10 years of experience implementing and evaluating addiction health services and mental health treatment programs for homeless and justice-involved individuals.
+Her research interests include gender responsive/trauma informed treatment and evaluation, and mixed methods research.
+Ms. Jeter has provided technical assistance on data collection, evidence-based practices, project management, and building collaborative partnerships with community-based organizations.
+Ms. Jeter is currently a Doctor of Public Health student at UC Berkeley.

 William Burdon, PhD is a Research Director at EJS.
 He is a Social Psychologist with over 20 years of experience with criminal justice populations.
 Dr. Burdon’s areas of expertise include substance use treatment, corrections policy, and HIV/AIDS research.
 Dr. Burdon currently oversees the projects at Pelican Bay, Corcoran State Prison, and CIM.